Western Animation / The King and the Mockingbird

 - 0% Approval Rating: King Charles; "He detested everyone, and everyone in the kingdom detested him."

-- Adaptation Expansion: For Hans Christian Andersen The Sheperdess and the Chimney Sweep.
+- Adaptation Expansion: For Hans Christian Andersen's The Sheperdess and the Chimney Sweep, which was notably lacking in the giant robot department.

 - Art Initiates Life: Three paintings and one statue come to life over the course of the film, but after a little while the film seems to forget this and just treats them like real people.